blbadger/blbadger.github.io/neural-networks2.md

 To see why this is, observe that we can assign a vector to the input sequence $I = i_0, i_1, i_2, ... i_{n-1}$.
 There are many vector additions and multiplications and other operations involved in updating $v_0 \to v_n$, but we can combine all of these into one operation $\circ$ to give $v_0 \circ I = v_n$.

 Finally, is it very likely that the ideal path from $v_{00} \to v_{nn}$ such that $v_{nn}$ minimized the objective function $F$ was achieved using the initial ordering $i_0, i_1, i_2 ... i_{n-1}$?
 No, given that there are $(n-1)!$ ways of ordering $n-1$ inputs, without prior knowledge then the chance of choosing the best initial path is $1/(n-1)!$ assuming each path is unique.
 Reordering the input sequence between epochs increases the chances of choosing a better path for one epoch (as well as a worse path).

+If many paths are of similar 'quality', but some paths are much better, then reordering the input sequence can act to minimize the objective function in $v_n$ by increasing the chances of landing on a better path.

 ### Backpropegation and subspace exploration